Doctors and patients are expected to benefit from the government's plans.

 Many of these reforms, coming into effect throughout the year, intend to provide private hospitals with better support.

 The government says these reforms will benefit consumers and private hospitals as well as reduce health insurance costs.

 Australians rely on private health care, which is why we need private hospitals to run as efficiently and effectively as possible.

 One of the reforms designed to do this is the second tier administrative reforms, which involve reducing the administrative burden associated with second tier arrangements.
 The changes are as follows:

 - From 1 January 2019, private hospitals have been able to apply directly to the Department of Health for recognition that they are eligible for second-tier default benefits.
 This will replace the existing industry-based second tier advisory committee, cutting out a lot of time-consuming paperwork.

 - The length of a private hospital's second tier eligibility approval will also be increased to align with the hospital's independent hospital accreditation cycle.

 - Customers will benefit from the Private Health Insurance Ombudsman's increased powers to investigate private health and private hospital contractual arrangements.

 - Private health insurers will be required to use standard clinical categories across all of their documentation and across all platforms.
-These clinical categories will be introduced from 1 April 2019 and insurers will have until April 2020 to use these categories in all of their policies.
+These clinical categories were introduced from 1 April 2019 and insurers will have until April 2020 to use these categories in all of their policies.